ianhorswill/DPGD/Source/40 Background/20 Mathematics/10 Basic objects of mathematics/50 Tuples.md

 Tuples are notated using parentheses rather than curly brackets, a notation that's also used in programming languages such as Python and C#:
 * $$(a,b)$$ is the pair whose first element is $$a$$ and whose second is $$b$$.
-* $$(a,b,c)$$ is the same, but is a 3-tuple and it has the third element $$c$$.
+* $$(a,b,c)$$ is the same, but is a 3-tuple, and it has the third element $$c$$.

 ## Sets vs. tuples

 First, and most importantly, sets and tuples are different things.  $$(a,b)$$ and $$\{ a, bc \}$$ are different objects and are not interchangeable.

 Technically, most set theories define tuples as an esoteric kind of set.[^1] But we will treat them as unrelated types of objects.

-Unlike sets, the position of an element within a tuple matters; sets don't have a notion of position..
+Unlike sets, the position of an element within a tuple matters; sets don't have a notion of position.
 The same element can also appear in multiple positions in a tuple, but cannot in a set.
 The differences are summarized here:

 | Elements | As sets                  | As tuples                  |
 | -------- | -------                  | ---------                  |